inyoungc99/inyoungc99/README.md

 <h1 align="center">Hi, I'm Hailey(In-Young) Chang</h1>
 <h3 align="center">A senior, studying computer science at the University of Michigan〽️</h3>

-- 🌱 I’m currently working as a platforms engineer intern at Spectrum
+- 🌱 I’m an incoming DevOps Engineer on the Public Cloud team at Charter Communications.

 - 💬 Ask me anything about Cloud and Programming overall!

 - 📫 Reach me at **inyoungchang99@gmail.com**

-- ⚡ Fun fact: **I am also interested in cosmetics 💄🫧**

 <h3 align="left">Connect with me:</h3>
 <p align="left">